 Objects of Devotion and Inspiration

 The relics of Saint Dominic in Dominican convents serve not only as objects of devotion, but also as inspiration for the brothers of the Order and the faithful.
-They recall the example of holiness and devotion of Saint Dominic, stimulating believers to follow his steps in the path of holiness and service to God and the Church.
+They recall the example of holiness and devotion of Saint Dominic, stimulating believers to follow in his footsteps in the path of holiness and service to God and the Church.

 Conclusion